jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Encapsulation:
         - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)

-    - **Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+    - **Software-defined wide area network (SD-WAN/SDWAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+    - SDWANs are commonly used to manage multiple ISP, and other connectivity options for speed, reliability, and bandwidth design goals

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)

     - Li-Fi: **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec
+    - **Bluetooth**: wireless personal area network, IEEE 802.15; an open standard for short-range RF communication used primarily with wireless personal area networks (WPANs); secure guidelines:
+        - use Bluetooth only for non-confidential activities
+        - change default PIN
+        - turn off discovery mode
+        - turn off Bluetooth when not in active use
     - **Wi-Fi**: Wirless LAN IEEE 802.11x; associated with computer networking, Wi-Fi uses 802.11x spec to create a public or private wireless LAN
         - **Wired Equivalent Privacy (WEP)**:
             - WEP is defined by the original IEEE 802.11 standard